 - Accessibility complaint including refusal to pick up an assistance dog or wheelchair

 - Misuse of the words taxi or cab in private hire advertising (Section 31 offence)

 - Poor vehicle condition (including as a result of a road traffic incident)

 - Smoking or vaping in a licensed vehicle

 Our Compliance, Policing and On-street Operations Directorate use these reports to help determine what our compliance and on-street enforcement officers do.
 For example, after investigating received reports, officers may be deployed to places where problems have been reported.
 If the report is against a licence holder, a note will be made on their record of the issue and will be taken into consideration when their licence is up for review.
 In some cases, if the report is sufficiently detailed and conclusive and there is evidence of the offence, we may be able to take action purely on the basis of information submitted and issue a sanction.

 We cannot give feedback on each report submitted.
 This is because while matters are being investigated the subject is protected, by law.
 You may be contacted to provide a witness statement as part of gathering evidence.

-The police will notify us if a licensed driver is involved so that we can take appropriate action and we can support investigations.
+The police will notify us if a licensed driver or operator is involved so that we can take appropriate action.

 To report a crime to the police that already taken place, call 101.
 In an emergency phone 999.